60+ Traditional Greek Foods to Try (IMMEDIATELY)

 15. Bouyiourdi

-A white baking dish with Greek Bouyiourdi.
+A white baking dish with Bouyiourdi.

 PHOTO: ALLEKO/GETTY IMAGES